 Each new wax is checked carefully for defects.
 Any lines left by the mold are trimmed and redetailed.
 Then pairs of waxes are joined back-to-back to make what’s called a “tree”.
 We usually cast each design in batches of six (three pairs of waxes).

 Each pair of waxes is dipped in layers of ceramic slip and sand to form a shell.
 It takes a week or more to build up the layers, allowing the shell to dry each time.
 Then the finished shell is fired in a kiln, causing the wax to burn away from the inside.

 While the ceramic shell is being heated, the artisan melts the metal For one or two pieces, the metal can be heated with a torch in a graphite crucible right on the top of the work bench.
 For bigger batches the metal is melted in a forge or kiln.

 Bronze melts at 1748 degrees.
 When the metal is hot enough to flow, the caster pours it through the cup-shaped opening into the still-hot shell.

-After the raw castings have cooled, the plaster is chipped away and the sprues (the channels that the metal followed through the plaster) are cut and ground away.
-Pin backs, pendant bails or earring posts are soldered to the casting.
-Then the whole piece is polished and finished with a patina to enhance the detail and preserve the color of the metal through long years of wear.
+After the raw castings have cooled, the ceramic shell is chipped away and the sprues (the channels that the metal followed through the plaster) are cut and ground away.
+If the sculpture has been cast in more than one piece, the parts have to be welded together, and every seam ground and redetailed.